Skip to main content

 As skin matures, it’s best to move away from heavy, matte foundations that can settle into lines and look cakey.
 Instead, look for a lightweight liquid formula with a radiant or satin finish.
 These formulas even out your skin tone while letting your natural skin show through.
 When it comes to concealer, a hydrating, creamy formula is perfect for the delicate under-eye area.
 Here’s a pro tip: apply concealer after your foundation.
 You’ll find you need much less product, and it will blend more naturally into your base for a bright, seamless finish.

-Essential Colors for Eyes and Lips
+Choosing Flattering Colors for Your Eyes and Lips

 A well-chosen color palette can instantly brighten your entire face.
 For eyes, you can’t go wrong with neutral eyeshadows.
 A palette of soft beiges, taupes, and warm browns offers endless possibilities for creating soft, defined looks that enhance your eye color without being overpowering.
 Our eye makeup is designed to be timeless and flattering.
 For lips, which can lose some of their natural fullness over time, hydrating formulas are key.
 A creamy nude lipstick or a swipe of moisturizing lip gloss can restore a look of plumpness and add a touch of polish to your makeup.